dfahlander/idb-iegap/README.md

 Tested with Dexie.js
 --------------------
-THe polyfill is tested with the unit tests of Dexie.js.
+The polyfill is tested with the unit tests of Dexie.js.
 (Currently with one issue: See  https://github.com/dfahlander/compound-and-multientry-for-ie/issues/1)

 Please help me test and simplify, optimize or extend this polyfill.